Research Associates & Visiting Profs

 Lubomira Radoilska is a Professor of Philosophy at the University of Kent.
 She is a Co-PI with ACEPS on a project on Epistemic Injustice, Reasons, and Agency which grapples with the underexplored connections between epistemic injustice and other normative concepts such as reasons and agency.
 This is a British Academy Newton Advanced Fellowship project.
 Appointed Senior RA: Jan 2022-Dec 2024.

 Jan-Willem Romeijn is a Professor of Philosophy of science at the Faculty of Philosophy of the University of Groningen in the Netherlands.
 His research revolves around probability theory and scientific method.
 Topics of specific interest are statistical inference, inductive logic, model selection, logical and probabilistic reasoning, causal and probabilistic modelling, and experimentation.
 In 2010 he won a VIDI grant from the Netherlands Organization of Scientific Research (NWO) for a research project on single-case chance.
-Appointed: Jan 2022-Dec 2024.
+Appointed: Jan 2022-Jun 2025.

 Sebastian Schmidt is a Post-Doctoral Research Fellow at Zurich Epistemology Group on Rationality (Zegra) at Zurich University.
 Zegra’s research lies at the intersection of epistemology, metaethics and the philosophy of action and is, thereby, intended to bridge theoretical and practical philosophy.
 ACEPS has co-operated with ZEGRA members and welcomes Sebastian whose research interests span Epistemology, (Meta)Ethics, Moral Psychology and Animal ethics.
 Appointed: Sep 2021-Aug 2024.

 David Scholtz is a researcher at ACEPS.
-He completed his PhD at UJ under the supervision of Veli Mitova entitled “Rationality as an Intellectual Virtue”.
+He completed his PhD at UJ under the supervision of Veli Mitova titled “Rationality as an Intellectual Virtue”.
 He is currently working on a novel account of the normativity of structural rationality based on a virtue theoretic account of rationality, as well as a distinctively African conception of structural rationality.
 Appointed: Mar 2022- Feb 2025.